mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    onboarding_net_debit_cap: 1000
    ```

-1. Create a `platform-stateful-resources.yaml` file and configure it as follows: <!-- EDITORIAL COMMENT: Instead of `external`, we could've set internal/in-cluster also because we support it for on-prem for Percona, etc.-->
+1. Create a `platform-stateful-resources.yaml` file and configure it as follows: <!-- EDITORIAL COMMENT: Instead of `external`, we could've set internal/in-cluster also because we support it for on-prem for Percona, etc. -->

    ```yaml
    mcm-db: